Branicki Palace, Warsaw: History

-The original building that stood where the palace now stands was a 17th-century mansion of the Sapieha family sold in the beginning of the 18th century to Stefan Mikołaj Branicki.
-This led to the current palace, built in 1740 by Johann Sigmund Deybel for Grand Crown Hetman Jan Klemens Branicki.
+The original building, which stood where the palace now stands, was a 17th-century mansion of the Sapieha family and was sold in the beginning of the 18th century to Stefan Mikołaj Branicki.
+Starting in 1740, Johann Sigmund Deybel replaced the mansion with the current palace for Stefan’s son, Grand Crown Hetman Jan Klemens Branicki.
 Jan Henryk Klemm (1743), Jakub Fontana (1750) and sculptor Jan Chryzostom Redler also participated in the construction.

-The now rococo palace was inspired by French palaces.
+The rococo palace was inspired by French palaces.
 The layout was shaped like a horseshoe, with a central part corps de logis and two side wings.
 The building was set back from the street by a cour d'honneur, a symmetrical courtyard set apart in this way, at which the honored visitors arrived.
 The façades were balanced with admirable rococo decoration and rooftop windows.
 The main entrance was decorated with a portico of four columns with sculptures on the top.
 The interiors were decorated in the rococo style by Johann Sigmund Deybel and Jakub Fontana.
 Later, a pavilion called "Buduar" was added to the south wing at the back.

 The Branicki Palace previously had been called the Mrs Krakowska Palace, because after Branicki's death the property was inherited by his beautiful wife Izabella Poniatowska (1771), sister of king Stanisław August Poniatowski (Izabella was a daughter of Stanisław Poniatowski, Castellan of Kraków).
 She held a salon in the palace, and became known as a patron and gatherer of artists, intellectuals, and statesmen in the era of Enlightenment in Poland.

 Shortly afterwards the Branicki Palace was sold in 1804 to the general Józef Niemojewski.
 The new owner improved the palace - two side outbuildings were added to the palace complex in 1804-1808 by architect Fryderyk Albert Lessel.
 From 1817 the palace was inhabited by the Stanisław Sołtyk.

 During the Second World War, the estate was badly damaged (it was burned down in 1939 and demolished by the Germans during the Occupation of Poland), but after the war it was completely restored.
 It was rebuilt in 1967, based on paintings by Bernardo Bellotto, and now houses a hotel.